dasch-swiss/dsp-api/docs/src/paradox/03-apis/api-v2/resource-permalinks.md

 ## Resolving Knora ARK URLs

-A Knora ARK URL is intended to be resolved by the Knora ARK resolver, a Python 3 program that can be found under `ark` in the Knora source tree.
-See the file `README.md` in that directory for more information.
+A Knora ARK URL is intended to be resolved by the [Knora ARK resolver](https://github.com/dhlab-basel/ark-resolver).

 ## Knora ARK URL Format